 Concerns Addressed, Safety Plan in Place

-In mid-February, the Department of Mental Health worked with Westwood Lodge officials to implement a cap to the number of patients that could be housed at the facility to 75 (the building comprises 89 patient beds).
+In mid-February, the Department of Mental Health worked with Westwood Lodge officials to the number of patients that could be housed at the facility to 75 (the building comprises 89 patient beds).
 The department lifted the cap after five days in response to the facility's presentation and implementation of a comprehensive safety plan.

 "We started working with the facility to address these concerns," Fowler said Monday night.
 "We'll continue to work with the facility, work with the town, work with the representatives to ensure the appropriate level of care is being provided.
 We have a great deal of confidence in Greg Brownstein; we think he's done an incredible job."